IgorDeepakM/SpacePony/README.md

 * Right now there is a class called FixedSizedArray which is copy of CFixedSizedArray but implemented as a class with a type descriptor.
 However, since it is already "spoiled" with a an extra class member, why not add a size field as well.
 In this case FixedSizedArray can be converted to a FixedCapacityArray instead.
 It is unclear what is the most useful, if FixedCapacityArray or FixedSizedArray are necessary at all in addition to CFixedSizedArray.

 * Since there are suddenly several different arrays, a Slice class might be needed.
-This would be eqvivalent to std::span in C++.
+This would be equivalent to std::span in C++.
 However, it is also possible to reuse the Array class for this purpose as it is possible to load the Array with outside raw pointers.
 This is possible because the Array class use garbage collected pointers which can co-exist with foreign raw pointers.
 The D language has chosen this approach where there is a merge between the slice and the dynamic array.
 Slices or reuse Array as both their pros and cons.

 * Real asynchronous IO and not a POSIX like wrapper.
 An API that can be used for anything streaming like Files, HTTP, TCP.
-The API should also use the best available asynchrounous OS API primitives.
+The API should also use the best available asynchronous OS API primitives.

 * Implement a good and comprehensive reflection interface.